Return to the nation’s mosque – Cont’…

 Reflections on a community, its leadership, and spirit of collaboration…

-Masjid Muhammad as it stood, circa 1969 when a young Mukhtar Muhammad far left male facing the mosque visited the community with members of his immediate and extended family.
+Masjid Muhammad as it stood, circa 1969 when a young Mukhtar Muhammad (far left male in shorts facing the mosque) visited the community with members of his immediate and extended family.

 WASHINGTON, D.C. ― Continued from previous page…